huggingface/blog/autoformer.md

 In the probabilistic setting one can project the context length arrays to  `prediction-length * hidden` dimensions via the `linear_seasonal` and `linear_trend` layers.
 The resulting outputs are added and reshaped to `(prediction_length, hidden)`.
 Finally, a probabilistic head maps the latent representations of size `hidden` to the parameters of some distribution.

-For our benchmark, we will use the implementation of DLinear from [GluonTS](https://github.com/awslabs/gluonts).
+In our benchmark, we use the implementation of DLinear from [GluonTS](https://github.com/awslabs/gluonts).

-## Analysis of Multivariate Dataset - Traffic
+## Example: Traffic Dataset

 We want to show empirically the performance of Transformer based models, by benchmarking on the `traffic` dataset, a multivariate dataset with 862 covariates, in the univariate setting (kashif - maybe we can explain here the univariate setting in terms of target).
 We will keep the following hyper-parameters fixed for all the models:
 * `context_length = prediction_length*2`